Geometrically bounding 3-manifold, volume and Betti number: Abstract

 \section{Abstract}

 It is well known that an arbitrary closed orientable $3$-manifold can be realized as the unique boundary of a compact orientable $4$-manifold, that is, any closed orientable $3$-manifold is cobordant to zero.
 In this paper, we consider the geometric cobordism problem: a hyperbolic $3$-manifold is geometrically bounding if it is the only boundary of a totally geodesic hyperbolic 4-manifold.
-However, there are very rare geometrically bounding closed hyperbolic 3-manifolds according to the previous research.
-Let $v \approx 4.3062\ldots$ be the volume of the regular right-angled hyperbolic dodecahedron in $\mathbb{H}^{3}$, for each $n \in \mathbb{Z}_{+}$, we show there are at least $\lceil\frac{5n+3}{2}\rceil$ closed hyperbolic 3-manifolds of the same volume $16nv$, each of them bounds a totally geodesic hyperbolic 4-manifold.
+However, there are very rare geometrically bounding closed hyperbolic 3-manifolds according to the previous research \cite{longR:2000,MN:1992}.
+Let $v \approx 4.3062\ldots$ be the volume of the regular right-angled hyperbolic dodecahedron in $\mathbb{H}^{3}$, for each $n \in \mathbb{Z}_{+}$ and each odd integer $k$ in $[1,5n+3]$, we construct a closed hyperbolic 3-manifold $M$ with $\beta^1(M)=k$ and $vol(M)=16nv$ that bounds a totally geodesic hyperbolic 4-manifold.
 The proof uses small cover theory over a sequence of linearly-glued dodecahedra and some results of Kolpakov-Martelli-Tschantz \cite{KMT:2015}.